 My nonvegetarian daughter and I went in search of other kinds of food.
 For us, Pinchers was everything we needed.
 We were able to sit outside on the lanai and watch the (sometimes strange) street scenes pass by while enjoying some great seafood.
 Yes, street chickens are a thing in Key West.

 What can teenagers do on a road trip to Key West?

 After seeing this fish (?) swimming off the pier, my girls quickly scratched swimming in the ocean off their to-do list.

 So what else did these road-tripping teens do in Key West?

 The Grateful Guitar has a variety of hand-painted unique ukuleles, and since my younger daughter plays, we popped into the store for a look.
-She was immediately drawn to the wide selection of ukuleles that are hand-painted by local artist Jean Paul.
+She was immediately drawn to the wide selection of ukuleles that are hand-painted by local artist and musician Jean Paul.
 Jean Paul’s art also happens to be featured in The Café’s decor.

 Who is Robert the Doll?